sirius1242/sirius1242.github.io/_posts/2018-07-21-Tools_under_linux.md

 ---
 layout: content
-title: Tools under linux
+title: Tools under Linux
 date: 2018-07-21 19:26:09 +0800
-categories: linux
+categories: Linux
 ---

-# This is a post about some good open source tools under linux.
+# This is a post about some good open source tools under Linux.

-I think it will continue updating, because I may find more good tools in my using.
+I think it will continue updating because I may find more good tools in my using.

 ## About graph processing
 ### [Gimp](https://www.gimp.org/)

-Gimp is a powerful tool of graph processing, it include many functions, I think if you are not very professional, it can replace of Adobe Photoshop.
-If your familiar with Photoshop, it is not hard to study it.
+Gimp is a powerful tool of graph processing, it includes many functions, I think if you are not very professional, it can replace of Adobe Photoshop.
+If you are familiar with Photoshop, it is not hard to study it.

 ![Gimp]({{ "/assets/gimp-shot.png" | absolute_url }})

 ### [Inkscape](https://inkscape.org/)

-Inkscape is also a powerful tool, but it is for processing vector drawings. you can translate bitmap to vector by path scanning, or directly draw it by the tools like Bezier curves or other, and you can also do union, intersection and many other operations to paths.
-I haven't been used Adobe Illustrator, but I think their function may be similiar.
+Inkscape is also a powerful tool, but it is for processing vector drawings.
+You can translate bitmap to vector by path scanning, or directly draw it by the tools like Bezier curves or other, and you can also do union, intersection and many other operations to paths.
+I haven't been used Adobe Illustrator, but I think their function may be similar.

 ![inkscape]({{ "/assets/inkscape-shot.png" | absolute_url }})